saltgz/saltgz.github.io/index.md

 Computer Science learning, the concept of Education-as-a-Service (EaaS) and the Didactical Engineering (DE), that is, the study of techniques for teaching activities design and experimentation .
-In this regard I carry out courses and workshops in Schools, Universities and Companies, mostly concerning the [use of Artificial
+In this regard I carry out courses and workshops in Schools, Universities and Companies, mostly concerning the [basic concepts of Artificial
-Intelligence]({{ site.baseurl }}/dissemination/artificial-intelligence-laboratory.html).
+Intelligence and Machine Learning]({{ site.baseurl }}/dissemination/artificial-intelligence-laboratory.html).